My finances, my projects, my life

 An important factor for residential property investors is that rental values have remained much steadier than purchase prices over the past decade.

 An important factor for residential property investors is that rental values have remained much steadier than purchase prices over the past decade.
-Eurostat says average rents across the EU increased steadily, but not spectacularly, between 2010 and the fourth quarter of 2022 – with growth of just 18%, compared with 47% for home purchase prices over the same period.
+Eurostat says average rents across the EU increased by 3.2% over the 12 months to the second quarter of 2025, and were up on average 28.8% since 2010, compared with 60.5% for home purchase prices.

 In the long term, investment in residential property is set to remain popular simply because – eventually – supply and demand factors are likely to bring prices back into equilibrium, and rents can deliver the steady returns that many investors seek.
-But the days when houses and apartments were a one-way bet appear to be over – at least for now.
+But the days when purchases of houses and apartments were a one-way bet appear to be over, at least for now.